Minhazul219/Performance-Testing-/README.md

 - Check CPU and memory usage of the application and database server under peak load conditions.(load testing)
 - Verify response time of application under low, normal, moderate and heavy load conditions.(Spike testing)

+## JMeter
+  The Apache JMeter application is open source software, a 100% pure Java application designed to load test functional behavior and measure performance.

+## Common Elements Of JMeter
+There are mainly four common elements of JMeter.

+- Thread,
+- Samplers,
+- Listeners,
+- Configuration.
+## Thread Group
+Thread Group contains multiple threads.
+Each Thread represents one user using the application under test.
+Each thread basically simulates one call user request to the server.
+Thread count=User.

+The controls for a thread group allow you to set the number of threads for each group.
+For example, if you set the number of threads as 100;Jmeter will create and simulate 100 user request to the server under test.
+## Creating First Test in JMeter
+- Step 1: Start JMeter.
+- Step 2: Create a New Test Plan.
+- Step 3: Create a Thread Group(Users).
+- Step 4: Add a Sampler(HTTP).
+Such as took an url https://www.pavanonlinetrainings.com.
+                On the request the url will be divided.
+                On Protocol it will be http or https.
+                On the Server Name or ID , it will be the rest of the part of url. as like www.pavanonlinetrainings.com On the path, which module you want to test .Such as Login it will be Login.html  , for                      about page it will be about.html.
+- Step 5: Add Listeners.
+- Step 6: Save Test Plan.
+- Step 7: Run Test Plan.(Go to Thread Group and Run the test).